-In this introductory workshop catering to our youngest creatives, participants will engage in the basic elements of architecture and design as they explore the natural and built environment of the Taliesin estate through interactive virtual and hands-on activities.
+In this introductory summer camp catering to our youngest creatives, participants will engage with the essential elements of architecture and design as they explore the natural and built environment of the Taliesin estate through interactive, virtual, and hands-on activities.

-Infused with STEAM (Science, Technology, Engineering, Arts, and Mathematics), this workshop will explore Frank Lloyd Wright’s principles of design and how he used nature as inspiration.
+Infused with STEAM (Science, Technology, Engineering, Arts, and Mathematics), this workshop will explore Frank Lloyd Wright’s principles of design and his use of nature as inspiration.

 Reliable Internet access

 Computer, laptop, tablet, or cell phone with speakers, microphone, and camera capabilities.

 Ruler, Elmer’s Liquid School Glue, glue stick, pencils, eraser, plain printer paper, clear tape, and colored pencils.
 We will provide all other supplies in a box mailed to you before camp.

 Monday-Friday 9:30-11:30 am session with live instruction.
 Campers should plan on up to two hours each day outside of scheduled class time to work on creative off-screen activities in the afternoon.

 Scholarships are available for virtual camps and will be $110 each.
 The scholarship deadline is May 15, 2021.